All posts

 Why Manual Follow-Ups Fail

 You forget.
 You finish a job, move to the next one, and the unpaid invoice slips your mind until you check your books three weeks later.
+Xero Small Business Insights data shows US small businesses receive payment an average of 8.2 days after the agreed-upon deadline (Xero, 2023, Small Business Insights).
+That gap is the direct result of delayed follow-ups.

 You batch poorly.
 Instead of following up on each invoice at the right time, you do a quarterly "catch-up" where you blast everyone at once.
 By then, the oldest invoices are 90+ days out and much harder to collect.

 You are inconsistent.
 Some clients get reminders, others do not.
-Your best clients never get followed up on because you assume they will pay (they are also the ones most likely to genuinely forget).
+Your best clients never get followed up on because you assume they will pay.
+They are also the ones most likely to genuinely forget.

 You soften the message.
 When you write follow-ups by hand, you hedge.
 "No rush, just wanted to check in."
 "Whenever you get a chance."
 These messages communicate that payment is optional.
 An automated system sends clear, professional reminders every time, without the emotional second-guessing.